“Childhood Developmental Disorders Clinical Strategies and Treatment Applications”

 Childhood Development Disorders Course

-This checkout button (in one single payment) reserves ON DEMAND access to Course Nine on the KI Learning website for all course materials, videos, testing, and transcripts.
+This checkout button reserves ON DEMAND access to Course Nine on the KI Learning website for all course materials, videos, testing, and transcripts.
 After registration, you will have a one-year access to all materials from the date of your registration.
-Student discounts are no longer available.
+If you have questions, email us HERE.

 CE Credits and KI Certificate of Completion